bamurtaugh/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/README.md

 ### 3. Use UDF to Access ML.NET

-Create a User Defined Function (UDF) that calls a method called *Sentiment.*
+We create a User Defined Function (UDF) that calls the *Sentiment* method.

 ```CSharp
 spark.Udf().Register<string, bool>("MLudf", (text) => Sentiment(text));
 ```

-The Sentiment method is where we will call our ML.NET code.
-The code we are using in this method was generated from the final step of using Model Builder.
+The Sentiment method is where we'll call our ML.NET code.
+The code we're using in this method was generated from the final step of using Model Builder.

 ```CSharp
 MLContext mlContext = new MLContext();